IPGP/DSM-Kernel/README.md

 ### Support or Contact
 Having trouble with DSM Kernel Suit?
 Check out our [documentation](https://help.github.com/pages) or [contact support](email:nobuaki@ipgp.fr) and we’ll help you sort it out.

+### Legal info

+DSM Kernel Suite is Free/Libre/Open Source software.
+See [Licenses](Licences.md) for a summary of its licensing.
+A list of contributors can be found in the about dialog.